geap1999/briefly-today-app/README.md

 ## Features

-- **On This Day:** Discover historical facts and events for each day of the year.
+- **On This Day:** Discover historical facts and events that happened on each day of the year.
 - **Scoop of the Day:** Stay updated with a daily highlight of current, real-time events.
 - **Simple & Clean UI:** Easy-to-use interface for quick daily insights.